GUIDE

 Spending hours explaining the same context to different AI models because you didn't write it to the workunit.

-Fix: Update AI context after every significant session
+Fix: Save context atoms after every significant session

 The "Mega Workunit"